colin-heffernan/HeffOS-Nix-Flake/README.md

 - Set up new features on drive re-format
   - Automate BTRFS snapshots with BTRBK
   - Set up full-disk encryption?
-- Establish new system configurations
-  - WSL2 on laptop "Ryo"
 - Replace SDDM
 - Migrate to GNU GuixSD?